 Our Bee Courses

-Our 'Bee-Brave' experience is a 2 hour introduction to the world of bees and beekeeping.
+Our 'Bee-Brave' experience is a short introduction to the world of bees and beekeeping lasting approx 1.5 - 2 hrs.
 Come and join John and the bees and learn about the fascinating world of the honeybee.
 You will be given some theoretical knowledge about the bees and then taken to our Sinah Common apiary and will come face to face with a full colony of bees (Don't worry we loan you a bee suit and gloves and we think there are no holes in them!!!)

-You will be given a jar of honey as a souvenir and if you go on to book a full corse you will receive a 10% discount.
-Certificates can be issued if required.
+You will be given a jar of honey as a souvenir and a certificate can be issued if required.

 The cost is £25 per person and this experience can normally only be offered between 1 May and 30 August each year.
 Email us to book a place for yourself or as a novel gift for somebody else.